BalderHolst/uni-notes/Notes/Line Coding.md

 ### Multilevel: 8B6T
 ![[Pasted image 20230912131746.png]]
-Here there are many redundant signal element meaning, the [[signal element]] could contain more than $8$ bits of data.
+Here there are many redundant signal element meaning, the [[Signal element]] could contain more than $8$ bits of data.
 These extra patters can be used as control patterns for the receiving hardware.

 ### Multilevel: 4D-PAM5
 4 Dimensional Pulse Amplitude Modulation 5 levels (4D-PAM5):